Bypass closet doors upgraded to faux barn doors

 Master Bedroom Part II: bypass closet doors makeover

 What I dreamed about was a master suite that was light, spacious, and inviting.
 I wanted a space I could relax.
 A place that was simple so that all my thoughts and ideas could just sigh in relief.
 I also didn't want it to feel too girly.
-I did share this room with Hubby and although he's not too picky, I wanted him to like how the room was transformed.
+I did share this room with Hubby and although he's not too picky, I wanted him to actually like and feel comfortable in our mini-retreat.

 The standard bypass doors were pretty dull.
 If you have read any of my other posts, you know I tend to go with ideas that are simple.
 I may be handy but I am definitely not a construction guru.

 Pretty awesome don't you think?
+Jenna's the one who turned me on to Navy blue.
 But when I finished the planked wall I had quite a bit of extra underlayment and that's when I knew I was going to figure out how to transform those doors into faux barn doors.

 Here's how I did it.